Teresa Cox

 Geometric Collage

-This playful art lesson is an introduction to color relationships and composition using basic geometric shapes and is for anyone wanting to build or refresh their art foundation skills or develop more ease and confidence in generating ideas.
+This playful art lesson references a historical painter and is an introduction to color relationships and composition using basic geometric shapes.
+This lesson is for anyone wanting to build or refresh art foundation skills or develop more ease in generating ideas.
+This activity includes drawing, color relationships, cutting, composition and collage.
+May extend into a longer residency by incorporating painting materials and techniques.

 Painted Flower Collage

 In this workshop, participants will explore ideas of the self.
-We will look at painted portraits by well-known artists (Van Gogh, Kahlo, and others) for inspiration.
-Each person will select a famous portrait to guide their creative process.
-Our focus will be upon creating powerful self photo-portraits through posture, expression, color, and spaces which can be catalysts for reflection and reinvention.
+We will look at painted self-portraits by contemporary and historical artists (Van Gogh, Kahlo, Amy Sherald) for inspiration.
+Each person will reference a famous portrait to guide their creative process.
+Our focus will be upon creating powerful self-photo portraits through posture, expression, color, and spaces which can be catalysts for reflection and reinvention.
 The self-portrait allows you to see yourself as others might see you or to explore ideas or fantasies of yourself.
-We’ll explore fundamentals of composition, expression, and color.
-Materials used during this workshop are paints, pencils, magazines, scissors, colored paper, markers and glue.
+We’ll use fundamentals of composition, expression, and color.
+Materials used during this lesson are paints, pencils, magazines, scissors, colored paper, markers and glue.

 Abstract Painting

-This workshop is inspired by geometric shapes, color relationships, and the artwork of a historical painter.
-Students will work with five basic shapes and transition from drawing into painting their own abstract pieces.
-This lesson includes drawing, color relationships, composition and painting.
+Inspired by geometric and invented shapes, color relationships, composition, and the artwork of a historical painter.
+Students will work through a variety of exercises and transition from drawing into painting their own abstract pieces.
+This lesson may include pencils, markers, scissors, colored paper, canvas, tagboard, paint, and glue.

 COMPAS Logo